eagocela/eagocela/README.md

  <br/>

 <p align="center">I am a design-minded developer with a background in radiologic technology.
-Experienced in JavaScript-based programming,especially React, as well as Ruby on Rails.
+Experienced in JavaScript-based programming, especially React, as well as Ruby on Rails.
 Committed to consistency and transparency, dedicated to continuous development, and energized by a challenge.</p>

 <br/>